GSA/idmanagement.gov/_who/pacs-procurements.md

 <tr>
   <td colspan="7">
   <ul>
-	<li>Determine whether your agency has a similar effort underway or other projects that could impact the procurement.</li>
+	<li>Determine whether your agency has similar efforts underway or other projects that could impact the procurement.</li>
 	<li>Determine why the agency needs to procure or upgrade a PACS.</li>
 	<li>Perform a cost-benefit analysis.</li>
   </ul>